xhyzzZ/EC504-mini-project-3/README.md

 2. For my computer, the path is /Users/kobale/mongo
 3. Create 'mongo-data' folder in the same path
 4. In terminal, get into my path '/Users/kobale/mongo', run './mongod --dbpath ~/mongo-data'
-5. For saving pictires, run 'image.upload.js'
+5. For saving pictures, run 'image.upload.js'
-6. For saving text, run 'text.upload.js'
+6. For saving texts, run 'text.upload.js'
 7. For querying, get into the path '/mongo/bin', run './mongo', print 'use nodejs-demo' -> 'show collections' -> 'db.images.find()' or 'db.texts.find()'